 Days of rain to soak parts of Northeast

-As a storm moves slowly in and stalls, it will set up what end up being days of rain for some locations that can spoil outdoor plans and slow travel, but may also relieve drought and wildfire concerns at the same time.
+As a storm moves slowly in and stalls, it will set up what will end up being days of rain for some locations that can spoil outdoor plans and slow travel, but may also relieve drought and wildfire concerns.

-As an atmospheric traffic jam sets up across the United States, some areas in the Northeast may have to deal with clouds and rainy episodes for multiple days starting this weekend and into next week, AccuWeather meteorologists say.
+As an atmospheric traffic jam sets up across the United States, some areas in the Northeast will have to deal with clouds and rainy episodes for multiple days this week, AccuWeather meteorologists say.

 The pattern can derail outdoor plans, delay spring planting and construction projects and create the appearance of a March or late-October weather condition.

-Due to cloud cover and moisture, the weather traffic jam will prevent frosts at night over the weekend, ease areas of drought and should end any wildfire risk for the spring season.
+Due to cloud cover and moisture, the weather traffic jam will ease areas of drought and should end any wildfire risk for the spring season.

-This setup will produce rounds of showers and heavier thunderstorms, some of which can be severe with damaging wind gusts, hail and torrential downpours.
-This includes cities such as Pittsburgh; Cleveland; Charleston, West Virginia; Buffalo, New York; and State College, Pennsylvania.
+This setup will produce rounds of showers and heavier thunderstorms, some of which can be severe with damaging wind gusts, hail and torrential downpours for a portion of the Northeast and mid-Atlantic states.

 GET THE FREE ACCUWEATHER APP